 |Saturday-Sunday: 8:00 am-5:30 pm|

-*Please note: The Northwest Y pool is closed from 1:00-4:00 pm Monday-Friday, and the Southeast Y pools are closed from 2:00-4:00 pm on Tuesdays and Thursdays.
+**Please note: The Northwest Y pool is closed from 2:00-4:00 pm on Mondays and Wednesdays, and the Southeast Y pools are closed from 2:00-4:00 pm on Tuesdays and Thursdays.

 Looking for Swim Lessons?
 You can find our most recent Swim Lesson schedules for our Northwest and Southeast Ys here.